shpml/fundamentals/03_chapter/02_lessontemp.md

 }
 ```

-Less commonly used values include "overline," which adds a line above text, and "line-through," which strikes a line through your text.
+Less commonly used values include "overline," which adds a line above the text, and "line-through," which strikes a line through the text.

 **text-transform**